-craftHER Market Fall '18 will pop up on October 21, 2018 at Fair Market in Austin, Texas.
+craftHER Market Spring '19 will pop up on April 14, 2019 at Fair Market in Austin, Texas.
+Applications reopen at crafthermarket.com in January 2019.

 At #bossbabesATX, all of our productions are centered around sustaining communities that care about gender equality and supporting local, creative businesses.

 craftHER Market is no different.
 It's been inspired by a few of our favorite things: pop-up spaces, traditional marketplaces and the people who organize others to gather.
-In its two years of production, craftHER Market has showcased more than 450 makers and seen 10,000+ attendees and 1,300+ applicants.
+In its two years of production, craftHER Market has showcased more than 600 makers and seen 15,000+ attendees and 1,800+ applicants.
 Opening every Spring and Fall, the day-long community event features entrepreneurial panels, opportunities to support local nonprofits and family-friendly activities.
-Reflecting a myriad of women and nonbinary artists and creative entrepreneurs across Texas, all 115 of our seasonal exhibitors own their craft, and at least 90% of our booths exhibit wares made by hand.🎈Check out photos from Spring '18 throughout the event and in our Simplebooth.
+Reflecting a myriad of women and nonbinary artists and creative entrepreneurs across Texas, all 115 of our seasonal exhibitors own their craft, and at least 90% of our booths exhibit wares made by hand.🎈Check out the recap from Fall '18.

 Fall '18 Maker Lineup